NzoCs/Learning-point-processes/docs/source/dev_guide/model_custom.rst

 ==================

-Here we introduce how to customize a TPP model with the support of ``EasyTPP``.
+Here we introduce how to customize a TPP model with the support of ``new_ltpp``.

 Create a new TPP Model Class
 =============================

 Assume we are building a PyTorch model.
-We need to initialize the model by inheriting class `EasyTPP.model.torch_model.TorchBaseModel <../ref/models.html>`_.
+We need to initialize the model by inheriting class `new_ltpp.model.torch_model.TorchBaseModel <../ref/models.html>`_.

 .. code-block:: python